 Geneseo Student Ambassadors collaborate with community members in locations as close as the villages of Geneseo and Mt.
-Morris and as far away as Haiti, Nicaragua, Nepal, and Senegal.
+Morris and as far away as Nicaragua and Ghana.
 Uniting their work is a spirit of inquiry, creative problem solving, and attention to advancing SUNY Geneseo’s commitment to the public good.
 Learn more about the application process.

 Frank Vafier ’74 Ambassador in Leadership

 Nicole will create a website focused on annotating a Shakespeare play with multimedia features including elaborative text, images, and audio recording.
 The aim is to create an engaging reading experience that takes advantage of the online platform while preserving the coherency of physical editions of Shakespeare.
 Nicole will conduct first-hand research via study at the Folger Shakespeare Library in Washington, D.C., and consult with Professor Paul Schacht, assistant to the provost for digital learning and scholarship at SUNY Geneseo, in designing a website for use by area high school educators, among others.